warpBytes/multizone-secure-iot-stack/README.md

 make
 ```

 This will result in a HEX file that is now ready to upload to the Arty board.
-The first time you push this HEX file up it takes about 2 minutes, on subsequent passes it goes much faster.
+There is know issue with the first upload after board power-on: if it upload takes more than a few seconds you may want to kill the openocd/gdb process and repeat the make load.
+Otherwise the first load may take up to two minutes.
 ```
 make load
 ```